WELCOME TO OUR SITE

 Richard and Trish on the top of the Subsea7 building during its construction

 Richard was first elected to Sutton Council in 2010, and was re-elected in 2014, 2018 and 2022.
 Trish was first elected in 2014 and was re-elected in 2018 and 2022.
 Louise was elected in 2022.
 Richard served as Mayor of Sutton for 2016-17 and Trish was our Mayor for a record three yearly terms, to May 2023.
-Louise is our Deputy Mayor for the year through to May 2024.
+Louise is our Deputy Mayor for a second successive year, through to May 2025.

 Louise, Richard and Trish at City Hall presenting the petition opposing ULEZ signed by over 10 000 Sutton residents